szepeviktor/debian-server-tools/webserver/PHP-development.md

 ### Forces influencing development

-- First an foremost keeping the codebase clean to avoid rewrites in the far future
+- First an foremost keeping the codebase clean to avoid rewrites in long term
 - Make profit!
 - Move fast with development, use no tools that slows down development
 - Keep developer morale high